Updated for the 2026 Immigration Rules

 How do I calculate my ILR eligibility?

-Use the ILR calculator UK tool above: select your visa route (e.g. Skilled Worker, Spouse, Long Residence), enter the date your qualifying leave began and your total days absent.
+Use the ILR calculator UK tool above: select your visa route (for example Skilled Worker, Spouse, BN(O) or Long Residence), enter the date your qualifying leave began and your total days absent.
 The tool checks your qualifying period, the 28-day early window and absence limits automatically.
 For a more precise absence check, use our trip-by-trip absence calculator.

 What is the 180-day absence rule for ILR?